shuLhan/compute-archlinux-image-builder/README.md

 The image is configured to be as close as possible to a base Arch Linux installation, while still allowing it to be fully functional and optimized for Compute Engine.
 Notable choices made and differences compared to a standard Arch Linux installation are the following:

+- systemd-boot is used with a UEFI-based boot and a GPT partition table.
 - systemd-networkd is used to manage networks.
 - systemd-resolved is used to manage resolv.conf (DNS).
-- systemd-boot is used with a UEFI-based boot and a GPT partition table.
+- systemd-timesyncd is enabled and configured to synchronize time using the Compute Engine metadata server.
 - Serial console logging is enabled from kernel command line and journald is configured to forward to it.
 - Block multiqueue is configured from the kernel command line to optimize